 Give the winner one point and play as many rounds as you can.
 Or play without scoring, nobody will remember the scores anyway.

-A warning: This game rewards dexterity, speed and general awareness.
+This game rewards dexterity, speed and general awareness.
 Those with mobility or processing issues may find themselves at a disadvantage.
 If your group wishes to level the playing field, try adjusting the size of the claws.
 Your youngest and oldest players may benefit from a slightly smaller claw, for example.